Degrees of Freedom description

 X Axis translation forward / back, is also called, surge.

-Y axis rotation is named the pitch axis (Tilt) axis and is represented by β beta, or theta-y θy.
+Y axis rotation is named the pitch axis (Tilt) axis and is represented by β beta or theta-y θy.

 Y Axis translation is left / right, is also called, sway.

-Z axis rotation is named the yaw axis (pan) and is represented by γ gamma, or theta-z θz.
+Z axis rotation is named the yaw axis (pan) and is represented by γ gamma or theta-z θz.

 Z axis translation up / down, is also called, heave.

-Examining a one-Dimensional work space only allows for one DoF.
+Examining a one - dimensional work space only allows for one DoF.

-workspace allows 3 DoF; and 3D
+workspace allows three DoF; and a three dimensional workspace

-allows for 6 DoF.
+allows for six DoF.

 combined DoF summed